Pret-a-LLOD/ontology-lexicalization/README.md

 ```
 docker run -p 8001:8080 -t pretallod/lex-cbl
 ```
+After the container is running do the followings:

+### Endpoints and input/output specifications
+All endpoints and parameter details can be found in [swagger document](https://app.swaggerhub.com/apis/melahi/lex-cbl/1.0.1)

 ### Download linked data
 Download DBpedia abstracts corpus and knowledge graph as follows: